flux-framework/flux-core/doc/man1/flux-jobs.rst

     $ flux jobs --filter=failed,canceled

-The *--format* option can be used to alter the output format or output additional information.
+The :option:`--format` option can be used to alter the output format or output additional information.
 For example, the following would output all jobids for the user in decimal form, and output any annotations the scheduler attached to each job: